belzecue/Terrain3D_wiki/Importing-&-Exporting-Data.md

 * [Image formats stored in a Godot resource file](https://docs.godotengine.org/en/4.0/classes/class_image.html#enum-image-format): `tres`, `res`
 * R16 Height map aka RAW: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, Photoshop, etc. Rename the extension to `r16`.
 Min/Max heights and image size are not stored in the file, so you must keep track of them elsewhere (such as in the name)

 Only `exr` or `r16` (aka raw) are recommended for heightmaps.
 Godot PNG only supports 8-bit per channel, so don't use it for heightmaps.
 It is fine for external editing of control and color maps which are RGBA.
-See [Terrain3DStorage](https://github.com/outobugi/GDExtensionTerrain/wiki/Terrain3DStorage#internal-data-storage) for details on internal storage.
+See [Terrain3DStorage](Terrain3DStorage#internal-data-storage) for details on internal storage.

+[Zylann's HTerrain](https://github.com/Zylann/godot_heightmap_plugin/) stores data in a `res` file which we can import directly.
+No need to export it, but his tool also exports `exr` and `r16`.

 Upon import, you can specify the location of import on the greater 16k^2 world. e.g. You could import multiple maps as separate or combined islands.